eugeniop/blog/_posts/2019-08-30-an-ivr-for-collecting-rainfall-data.markdown

 > Notice that the handler is wired both to a `GET` and a `POST`. the `GET` will mostly happen on redirect the first time the user lands here.

-Here the handler can deal with 3 situations:
+Here the handler can deal with three situations:

 1. The very first time it is called.
-In this case I call `req.gather` (we'll see what `gather` does later)
+In this case, I call `req.gather` (we'll see what `gather` does later)
 2. It is the final confirmation of the input (2nd `if`).
-In that case we store the value of the captured value.
+In that case, we store the value of the captured value.
 3. It is the actual response with the `mm`, then we ask for confirmation.

 ### Extension methods